TopSpectrum/rails_multisite/README.md

 The config file (multisite.yml) lists the hosts that you support and their database information.
 This information is defined at boot time and is immutable.
 To change the information, you must restart the app.

+*(Standard default-scoping rules apply.
+You can override these values for each runtime environment.)*

 **multisite.yml:**
 ```yaml
 smyers.net: